Finished the Air Gear anime and wondering where to start the

 What is the main story the anime missed?

 The anime misses the vast majority of the plot, which revolves around the grand-scale war between major factions like Genesis and the original Sleeping Forest.
 It never covers the primary goal of climbing the Trophaeum Tower or the true, complex nature of the Regalia and the title of Sky King.
-The manga expands the world and stakes on a global level that the anime only barely hints at before its conclusion.
+The

-Is it okay to just watch the anime and not read the manga?
+Is it okay to just watch the anime and not read the manga ?

 You can, but you will only get a tiny, incomplete, and altered version of the story.
 The anime serves as a basic introduction to the characters and the world of Air Trecks, but it ends abruptly with a non-canon finale.
-To experience the full character development, the intricate plot, and the definitive ending, reading the manga is absolutely essential.
+To experience the full character development, the intricate plot, and the definitive ending, reading the

-Where can I read the Air Gear manga?
+Where can I read the Air Gear manga ?

-Is Ringo’s role bigger in the manga?
+Is Ringo’s role bigger in the manga ?

 Final Thoughts on Experiencing the Full Air Gear Story